-- Although cost over-statements occur with most Petitioners in many cost categories, A. based on evidence provided to date, overstatements of non-recurring LNP implementation costs occur in the category "Other Internal Costs".
-In this category, the Petitioners have included costs to deal with "porting contracts" and costs related 8 to the development of "Intercarrier Porting Forms".
-These costs are grossly 9 overstated and, perhaps, should not be included at all: Contracts are not required for 10 porting between carriers and there are standard industry 'porting' forms available to any carrier for a nominal fee.
-Some Petitioners have included fees for "SOA Non-11 recurring set up charge" or non-recurring "Service Order Administration" when 12 13 estimated port volumes provide no justification for an automated SOA interface.
-14 Unfortunately, many of the Petitioners have not provided sufficient information in 15 response to interrogatories to address the validity of switch upgrade cost claims at this time.
-They have instead claimed the cost information is confidential and have refused 16 to provide it even though Western Wireless has executed a "confidentiality 17 agreement."
-18 - 19 Q. PLEASE PROVIDE AN EXAMPLE OF THE OVERSTATEMENT OF CLAIMED LNP RECURRING COSTS. - Many categories of recurring costs are overstated.
-These include: "SOA Monthly 20 A. 21 Charge" estimates that are based on a vendor quote for an automated interface with a 22 high minimum monthly charge, "Other Recurring Costs" that are overstated based on 23 Petitioner's own estimate of port volume, "Switch Maintenance Costs" which are not
+- 3 O. Please provide examples of the overstatement of claimed LNP implementation costs. - 4 Although cost over-statements occur with most Petitioners in many cost categories, A. 5 based on evidence provided to date, overstatements of non-recurring LNP 6 implementation costs occur in the category "Other Internal Costs".
+In this category, 7 the Petitioners have included costs to deal with "porting contracts" and costs related 8 to the development of "Intercarrier Porting Forms".
+These costs are grossly 9 overstated and, perhaps, should not be included at all: Contracts are not required for 10 porting between carriers and there are standard industry 'porting' forms available to 11 any carrier for a nominal fee.
+Some Petitioners have included fees for "SOA Non-12 recurring set up charge" or non-recurring "Service Order Administration" when 13 estimated port volumes provide no justification for an automated SOA interface.
+14 Unfortunately, many of the Petitioners have not provided sufficient information in 15 response to interrogatories to address the validity of switch upgrade cost claims at this 16 time.
+They have instead claimed the cost information is confidential and have refused 17 to provide it even though Western Wireless has executed a "confidentiality 18 agreement."

+19 O. PLEASE PROVIDE AN EXAMPLE OF THE OVERSTATEMENT OF CLAIMED LNP RECURRING COSTS.

-- justified in relation to LNP, "Business Procedure" and porting process costs for testing, verification, translations, and administrative which appear to be overstated and redundant, and Marketing/Informational Flyer costs which are not justified on a recurring basis. - 5 Q. CAN YOU PROVIDE A SPECIFIC EXAMPLE OF OVERSTATED SOA COSTS?
+A. Many categories of recurring costs are overstated.
+These include: "SOA Monthly Charge" estimates that are based on a vendor quote for an automated interface with a high minimum monthly charge, "Other Recurring Costs" that are overstated based on Petitioner's own estimate of port volume, "Switch Maintenance Costs" which are not justified in relation to LNP, "Business Procedure" and porting process costs for testing, verification, translations, and administrative which appear to be overstated and redundant, and Marketing/Informational Flyer costs which are not justified on a recurring basis.

+5 O. CAN YOU PROVIDE A SPECIFIC EXAMPLE OF OVERSTATED SOA COSTS?

-6 Yes.
-For example, Beresford Telephone has claimed a non-recurring charge of A. 7 \$1,800 and a monthly recurring charge of \$1,200 for Service Order Administration (SOA) functionality.
+Yes.
+For example, Beresford Telephone has claimed a non-recurring charge of \$1,800 and a monthly recurring charge of \$1,200 for Service Order Administration (SOA) functionality.
 Beresford is claiming a total first year cost of \$30,600 for SOA.
-8 9 In response to discovery, Beresford estimated 24 ports per year.
-Beresford can utilize 10 the Number Portability Administration Center (NPAC) Help Desk to perform the SOA function for these 24 ports for a total of \$360.
-Beresford has overstated first 11 12 year SOA costs by more than 80 fold.
+In response to discovery, Beresford estimated 24 ports per year.
+Beresford can utilize the Number Portability Administration Center (NPAC) Help Desk to perform the SOA function for these 24 ports for a total of \$360.
+Beresford has overstated first year SOA costs by more than 80 fold.
 This single cost overstatement results in an almost a dollar (\$.85) of claimed LNP cost per line per month.
-Most of the other 13 14 Petitioners have similarly forecasted low porting volumes that do not justify an automated SOA interface and high minimum monthly recurring charges.
-15
+Most of the other Petitioners have similarly forecasted low porting volumes that do not justify an automated SOA interface and high minimum monthly recurring charges.

-16 O. WHAT ABOUT PETITIONER CLAIMS FOR 'TRANSPORT' COSTS?
+Q. WHAT ABOUT PETITIONER CLAIMS FOR 'TRANSPORT' COSTS?